eccentricdevotion/TARDIS/rooms.md

 # Rooms

-**Note:** This feature has changed signicantly as of TARDIS version 2.6-beta-1!
+**Note:** This feature has changed significantly as of TARDIS version 2.6-beta-1!
 It requires:

 - `create_worlds: true` in the config, and a multi-world plugin
 - OR